-GASB Statement No.86, Certain Debt Extinguishment Issues, improves consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monitory assets acquired with only existing resources-resources other than the proceeds of refunding debt-are placed in an irrevocable trust for the sole purpose of extinguishing debt.
+GASB Statement No.86, Certain Debt Extinguishment Issues, improves consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monitory assets acquired with only existing resources other than the proceeds of refunding debt-are placed in an irrevocable trust for the sole purpose of extinguishing debt.
 This Statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
-The Department is required to implement GASB Statement No. 86 beginning with the year ending April 30, 2019.
+The Department is required to implement GASB Statement No. 86 in the fiscal year beginning May 1, 2018.